The self-paced MCAT prep class: smart option?

 (3) It’s also liberating: there are no tutors, no class time, and no scheduled study sessions.

-(4) The self-paced MCAT prep class also costs less than a live class, meaning you can save cash for other expenses like application fees and travel for interviews.
+(4) The self-paced MCAT prep course cost is less than a live class, meaning you can save cash for other expenses like application fees and travel for interviews.
 The self-paced MCAT prep class, simply by not being “live,” costs $1,999.
 Taking a live online class, and taking an in-person class both cost around $300 more ($2,299 or $2,499, depending on the prep company).

 With a self-paced MCAT prep class, you’ll get hundreds of hours of pre-recorded videos featuring the MCAP prep company’s instructors.
 It’s slightly more “chill,” since you can watch the videos when you want, in the order you want, and you can even rewind or repeat sections if needed.
 You’ll get the same online resources as if you took a live class, including practice exams, a bank of helpful study materials and live advisors.
 Both Kaplan and The Princeton Review offer a “higher score guarantee” which allows you to take the class again at no additional cost within 2-3 months of your first attempt.
 For a slight up-fee, you can add more study materials, more interactive content, and even personal coaching if you need it.